 - You get Fatter.

-Easily Digestible = Bad for You
+Food that are Easily Digestible = Bad for You

 Let us understand what it means.
 The most easily digestible carbohydrates are the most fattening.
 They pump glucose into the bloodstream quickly, causing insulin to spike.